All Entries must be submitted online through Encore’s registration portal.

 Open– Will not fall under any other dance category.
 A combination or blend of multiple dance styles.
 Routines containing more than three acrobatic passes should perform in the Open Category.

-Photogenic- Encore National Photogenic Winners (Mini, Petite, Junior, Teen, Senior) will be selected at each regional competition.
+Photogenic- Photogenic winners will be chosen at each Encore Regional event.
+Encore National Photogenic Winners (Mini, Petite, Junior, Teen, Senior) will be selected from all regional Photogenic competition winners.
 One photo per entry (5″x7″ minimum).
 Photogenic Award Winners will have featured photos in Encore’s National advertising and promotional campaigns and a beautiful National Photogenic Winner plaque!
 Photogenic payments and photo submissions may be pre-registered or can be registered on-site.

 Pom Pom/Cheer/Dance Team- Pom poms and pom pom technique.